haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 3
 4 I am inflexible in my thinking.
 5
 6 Once I pick a goal, I become obsessed with it to the detriment of everything else in my life.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 61

 I see omens in every event and action.
 The gods try to speak to us, we just need to listen I quote (or misquote) sacred texts and proverbs in almost every situation.
  I’ve enjoyed fine food, drink, and high society among my temple’s elite.
 Rough living grates on me.